noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ## George Floyd.
 ### Description
-George Floyd's Case and the Central Park Five's cases **are similar**.
+George Floyd's Case, Central Park Five's case **are similar**.
 In the 'Central Park Five's case', they had 13 years stolen by police; In Floyd's case, he had his life stolen from him.

 While not a text from a specific author or outlet, the mainstream media coverage of Floyd's Death due to police brutality.